 If something does go wrong, warranty claims and support can be lodged online or via our customer service centre.

-When lodging a warranty claim you will be asked for the suspension "ID" number as stamped on the name plate on the inside of the suspension arm or as presented on the CruisemasterTM ID Plate supplied with every suspension system.
+When lodging a warranty claim you will be asked for the suspension "ID" as presented on the CruisemasterTM ID Plate supplied with every suspension system.